maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 >
 > I hope I didn't hurt your feelings but seriously, you're approaching this in the wrong way.

-Ha ha!
+Ha!
 Something to keep in mind.
 I like this thinking.
 We should start with content and see how it looks on different screen sizes, then define our breakpoints.

 On the other hand I think it's good to start with something and redefine as content dictates.
 I like the examples the author gives: